Bobby Wagner hopes he can retire with Seahawks but taking it a year at a time

 “I was hoping that John didn’t mess it up, and he didn’t,” Sherman told KJR during the Puck & Jim Show.
 “He tried.
 He tried on multiple occasions.”

 Asked how, Sherman said: “Just lowballing a guy.
-There’s a difference between lowballing and being disrespectful and they got borderline disrespectful.
+There’s a difference between lowballing and being disrespectful, and they got borderline disrespectful.
 Thankfully, Bobby really wanted to be with the Seahawks, and he really wanted to come back home.
 Because other people offered him more money.”

-Wagner has confirmed that other teams offered him more money and did so again Wednesday.
+Wagner confirmed again that other teams offered him more money Wednesday.

-He noted Wednesday that talks with the Seahawks didn’t really get serious until after he was officially released by the Rams on March 15 — while it had earlier been announced he would be released by L.A. it couldn’t happen until then because of guaranteed money he was still owed.

-The Seahawks had by then spent a fair amount of money, notably a three-year deal worth more than $51 million to corral defensive lineman Dre’Mont Jones, a contract that came with a cap hit of more than $10 million for 2023.

-So, what Sherman referred to as lowballing, the Seahawks may have seen as just trying to continue to fit as many players as they can into what was already a tight 2023 cap.
+What Sherman referred to as lowballing, the Seahawks may have seen as trying to fit as many players as they can into what was already a tight 2023 salary cap.

-Along the way, Seattle released several players to create more cap space, including defensive lineman Al Woods a few days before re-signing Wagner, a move that saved $3.76 million against the cap and may well have been related to the Wagner negotiations.

-And after signing Wagner, Seattle withdrew a restricted free agent tender from safety Ryan Neal, which saved another $2.67 million.

 Wagner ended up signing a one-year deal worth $5.5 million.

-And even with the moves with the likes of Woods and Neal, the Seahawks have as little cap space as just about any team in the NFL.
-They are listed with just over $6 million overall but more than $3 million in the red in effective cap space, which takes into account money a team needs to sign its draft picks, of which Seattle has 10.
+The Seahawks have as little cap space as just about any team in the NFL.
+They are listed with just over $6 million overall but more than $3 million in the red in effective cap space, which takes into account money a team needs to sign its draft picks, of which they have 10.

-So, Seattle may have been just trying to see how much of a hometown discount Wagner would take.
+So, the Seahawks may have been just trying to see how much of a hometown discount Wagner would take.

-Wednesday, Wagner said what he wanted from the Seahawks first was a feeling that the team really wanted him back after his somewhat messy release a year ago, when he said he had to hear from others that he was being released before hearing it from Schneider and coach Pete Carroll.
+Wednesday, Wagner said what he wanted from the Seahawks first was a feeling that the team really wanted him back after his messy release a year ago, when he said he had to hear from others that he was being released before hearing it from Schneider and coach Pete Carroll.

-Wagner said he first had what he called “a very candid, open conversation” with the Seahawks with each side feeling out the other.
+Wagner said he had what he called “a very candid, open conversation” with the Seahawks with each side feeling out the other.
 Schneider has also said the first talks between the two centered in part on ironing out what had occurred a year ago.

-Schneider has said the fact that Wagner is serving as his own agent created a somewhat different dynamic than the usual negotiation, and Carroll has said the team also wanted to explore every option a year ago at keeping Wagner, who was ultimately released to save $16.6 million against the salary cap.
+Schneider has said the fact that Wagner is serving as his own agent created a different dynamic than the usual negotiations, and Carroll has said the team wanted to explore every option a year ago at keeping Wagner, who was released to save $16.6 million against the salary cap.

 “Just letting them know where I was at in the process,” Wagner said of how talks began with the Seahawks.
 “Then they let me know where they were at in the process.
 There was mutual interest in wanting to come back.
 And so that’s really all I wanted to know, whether or not that it was even an option to come back.
 And kind of once I knew was it an option, we just started to see if it makes sense.”

-Certainly, on Wednesday Wagner made clear he was happy it ultimately worked out — and that hopes to stay this time to the end of his career.
+Certainly, on Wednesday Wagner made clear he was happy it worked out — and that hopes to stay this time to the end of his career.

 “If I had my way, yes,” Wagner said of retiring as a Seahawk.

-But Wagner’s last 13-month odyssey — being released by the only team he ever knew, thinking he’d found a new home in his hometown of Los Angeles with the Rams, then coming to a mutual agreement that he would be released in LA and landing back in Seattle — has reinforced in him the reality that anything can happen in the big-business world of the NFL.
+Wagner’s 13-month odyssey — being released by the only team he ever knew, thinking he’d found a new home in his hometown of Los Angeles with the Rams, coming to a mutual agreement that he would be released in L.A. and landing in Seattle — has reinforced in him the reality that anything can happen in the big-business world of the NFL.

-And the reality is that he may not have been back if not for another reality of the NFL — that Jordyn Brooks suffered an ACL injury Jan.
+The reality is that he may not have been back if not for another reality of the NFL — Jordyn Brooks suffering an ACL injury Jan.
 1, an injury that typically requires at least a nine-month recovery.

 Brooks took over Wagner’s role as the middle linebacker and defensive play-caller.
 While Brooks may not be ready for the start of the season, eventually he will return, and Carroll and Schneider said at the NFL league meetings last week Wagner may not play every down as he did in the past.